 Calling the Dyson Air Multiplier a fan with no blades is perhaps a touch misleading.
-There are blades in the fan -- you just can't see them.
-The pedestal hides the blades.
+There are blades in the fan -- you just can't see them because they're hidden in the pedestal.
 A motor rotates nine asymmetrically aligned blades to pull air into the device.
 According to Dyson, these blades can pull in up to 5.28 gallons (about 20 liters) of air per second.

 The air flows through a channel in the pedestal up to the tube, which is hollow.
 The interior of the tube acts like a ramp.
 Air flows along the ramp, which curves around and ends in slits in the back of the fan.
 Then, the air flows along the surface of the inside of the tube and out toward the front of the fan.
 But how does the fan multiply the amount of air coming into the pedestal of the device?